Download Movavi Screen Recorder start making amazing videos right away!

-- Set the recorder to save to the local computer:
+Set up the recorder to save to the local computer:

-- Select Meeting > Recorder Settings > Record on This Computer
+- Select Meeting > Recording Settings > Record on This Computer

-- Select Record Audio from This Computer (this will only record the audio from the hosting computer, not other users’ audio who have connected to the session)
+- Select Record Audio from This Computer (this will only record the audio from the hosting computer, not the audio of other users who have connected to the session)